Is Shrimp Good for Cats? Key Benefits and Risks

 A veterinarian is holding a cat in her arms and smiling.

 Essentially, yes.
-Cats can eat shrimp.
+Shrimp is also good for cats.
 It’s a healthy, nutritious, and yummy treat.
 But just like any other type of food, all the precautions must be considered.
 It’s not as simple as handing it over to your cat’s bowl.

 Cats are obligate carnivores, which means that they need animal protein to thrive and grow.
 They don’t get the same nutritional value we get from vegetables and fruits, so feeding shrimp can be beneficial for them.